What is Breast Reduction Surgery?

 BREAST REDUCTION COST

 After your initial consultation with Dr Kumar, you will be given a detailed itemised quote.
-This will include Dr Kumar’s fee, Anaesthetist fee, Surgical Assistant fee and the hospital fees.
+This will include Dr Kumar’s fee, Anaesthetist fee, Surgical Assistant fee and the hospital fee

-We will also provide information on our breast reduction payment plan plus other different ways to pay for Breast Implant surgery.
+We will also provide information on our in house breast reduction payment plan.

 Can private health insurance be used?

-If you are privately insured then you can usually use this for breast reduction surgery in Sydney.
+If you are privately insured and have the appropriate symptoms then you can usually use this for breast reduction surgery in Sydney.
 Your operating theatre and hospital costs, including the post operative stay are usually covered if you have the appropriate level of cover.
 Medicare and your private insurance may also contribute to Dr Kumar’s fees.
 You can call your health fund and see if you are covered.
 The Medicare Benefits Schedule code likely to be used is 45523

 3D Vectra Simulation